 Course Activities #

 This course consists of six modules and three projects.
 A module is a week-long deep dive into a set of topics on Python programming language, software design, and tools related to software engineering (such as version control).
-Each module consists of a set of readings, two quizzes, an in-class worksheet, and a take-home assignment.
+Each module consists of a set of readings, an in-class worksheet, and a take-home assignment.
 Each project consists of a single, larger programming assignment that builds on concepts from the modules.
 For projects, you are expected to write not only code, but also tests and documentation, as you might with a real-world software product.

 Below, we describe the various course activities in more detail.

 While there is no “course textbook”, we will draw heavily from Think Python by Olin College’s very own Allen B. Downey.
 You can purchase a hard copy of the book, but it is also free to read and download in various formats linked from the book’s webpage.

 For material on Git, we will mainly use the first chapters of Pro Git by Scott Chacon and Ben Straub.
 Like Think Python, this book is free to read and download in different formats, as found on the book’s webpage.

 On occasion, we will also link to various online articles.
 For these articles, we will provide copies in various formats and make them available for download through Canvas.

 There is a set of readings for you to complete prior to each module.
 Doing the readings before coming to class, or at least skimming them, is quite important: our in-class time will be spent building on concepts presented in the reading, and if you haven’t done the reading at all, you may not be able to follow the discussion (e.g., if you missed a term defined in the reading).
 To help you get a sense of what to know in the reading before class, we may have some reading quizzes due along with the reading.